hibbitts-design/docsify-this/docs/README.md

 * Frictionless Markdown publishing
 * Flexible content display control
-* Author possession of content
+* Your content, your control
 * Support the 5 Rs of OER
-* Authors can help other authors
+* Authors helping other authors

 ---